AntiPwr/AntiPwr.github.io/root/wiki/Scender.md

 Scender is organized into three concentric bands, each with distinct roles and character:

-- **Ascension Band**: The innermost ring of the city, encompassing the central districts around the [[Solscept]].
+- **Ascension Band**: The innermost ring of the city, encompassing the central districts around [[Solscept]].
 This area contains the majority of Sunstream-funded monopolistic businesses, government buildings, courts, and administrative centers.
 It is the political and economic heart of Scender, where the city's most influential institutions and enterprises are concentrated.

 - **Acceptance Band**: The middle ring of Scender, which includes the peaks of each major hill (Cless, Plume, and Riees) as well as the troughs and valleys between them.
 This band serves as a transitional zone, blending residential, educational, and commercial spaces.
 It is home to important research facilities, schools, and communal gathering places, and acts as a bridge between the city's core and its outer neighborhoods.

 - **Contribution Band**: The outermost ring, bordering the Great Ripple Wall that surrounds all of Scender.
 Contribution Band is characterized by its proximity to the city's boundaries and includes both areas inside the wall and some that extend beyond it.
 This band is where much of the city's production, trade, and external interaction occurs, with markets, workshops, and entry points for goods and people.
 It serves as the first point of contact for newcomers and is vital to Scender's ongoing growth and connection to the wider world.

 Naval defenses of Scender operate beneath Cless, as the Access flows into [[Endem]] through a subterranean break, forming the Egress Waterfall.
 The [[Swirling Sea]] drives water inland toward [[Sancta]], creating a fast-moving current that naturally filters through the city. [[Ferra]], [[Bluma]], and [[Natura]] symbiotically aid citizens, contributing to infrastructure, education, policing, and agriculture.

 #### Cless Hill
 _Hill of Light_